adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 **Overview and Intro (15 minutes)**

-This will cover an introduction to encoder-only transformer architectures, and to representation learning / masked language modelling.
+This will cover an introduction to encoder-only transformer architectures, and to representation learning / masked language modelling / self-supervised training.
 This will be framed in terms of applications to both protein sequences (without requiring participants to already be familiar with proteins) and natural language.

 **Exercise (45 minutes)**